 William Musser has self-identified as interested in climbing to the high points of counties in the United States.

 Scramblers carefully make their way along an exposed ridge on Static Peak, Wyoming.

 A 300-foot rappel while canyoneering in the Escalante country of Utah.

 Atop Mount Elbert in Colorado, one is the highest person in the Rockies.

 The summit rocks of Mount Harvard, Colorado.

-Interest in peakbagging developed from backpacking national parks & wildernes areas and related outdoor activities - canoeing, hiking, scrambling, canyoneering, rapelling, spelunking, mountaineering and incidental rock climbing.
-If there's a location you need info that I may have - email or buddy me,..I'm happy to share/trade route info.
+Interest in peakbagging developed from backpacking national parks & wildernes areas and related outdoor activities.
+If there's a peakbagging location you need info that I may have - email or buddy me,..I'm happy to share/trade route info.
 If you are looking for county HPing info most of my info will not be as useful as I usually only document the part of a route that interested me.

 Yearning for the mountains and yet living in FL makes me find something worthy about nearly all outdoor experiences so I tend to rate "climbs" higher than others in Peakbagger.
 My personal Rating System is based on the experience of the route that day and considers geology, solitude, wildlife, isolation, prom, gain, uniqueness, and route conditions.
-I find it hard not to rate any experience out of the office at least a 5 out of 10 as it beats sitting in the office in the flattest of all US states - FLORIDA daydreaming of my next climb somewhere.
-My family enjoys hiking (Karen, David, Ben, Sarah, and Daniel) but clearly Karen and Daniel have humored me with the most accompanied hours peakbagging which I am most greatful.
+I find it hard not to rate any experience out of my 16 story office at least a 5 out of 10 as it beats sitting in the office in the flattest of all US states - FLORIDA daydreaming of my next climb somewhere.
+My family enjoys hiking (Karen, David, Ben, Sarah, and Daniel) and I am blessed that all have humored me and accompanied me with countless hours peakbagging which I am most greatful.